-The Program offers 10 courses that fulfill General Education Requirements: two courses that meet the Abstract Reasoning component of the Analytical Reasoning Requirement — MGMT 100 and 310, one course that meets the Quantitative Reasoning component of the Analytical Reasoning Requirement — MGMT 120, two courses that meet the Domestic component of the Perspectives in Diversity Requirement — MGMT 342 and 343, and seven courses that meet the International component of the Perspectives in Diversity Requirement — MGMT 321, 322, 324, 325, 372, 373 and 377.
+The Program offers 11 courses that fulfill General Education Requirements: three courses that meet the Abstract Reasoning component of the Analytical Reasoning Requirement — MGMT 101, 103 and 310, one course that meets the Quantitative Reasoning component of the Analytical Reasoning Requirement — MGMT 120, two courses that meet the Domestic component of the Perspectives in Diversity Requirement — MGMT 342 and 343, four courses that meet the International component of the Perspectives in Diversity Requirement — MGMT 322, 324, 325 and 377, and one course that meets the Wellness Requirement — MGMT 260.

 Students are encouraged to begin the Major during the first or second year.
 This provides flexibility in the student’s schedule to participate in an off-campus program and to develop multinational professional networks among other students in the Program.